orbeon/orbeon-forms-doc/xforms/controls/input.md

 - `full`: hints show inline below the control (the default)
 - `full minimal`: hints show inline below the control, but for text, date, and time input fields only, hints show as an HTML *placeholder* within the field when the field is empty
 - `tooltip`: hints show as tooltips upon mouseover
-- `tooltip minimal`: hints show as tooltips upon mouseover, but for input fields only, hints show as an HTML *placeholder* within the field when the field is empty
+- `tooltip minimal`: hints show as tooltips upon mouseover, but for text, date, and time input fields only, hints show as an HTML *placeholder* within the field when the field is empty

 When the global property includes `minimal`, it is possible to override the appearance on the control with `appearance="full"`: